fritshoogland-yugabyte/yb_stats/README.md

 For `--print-log` specific, another flag can be used to filter the log rows:
 - `--log-severity`: by default this filter is set to 'WEF' (Warning, Error, Fail), and thus will not show the I (Informal) lines.

+By default, length of the query text shown is limited to 80 characters.
+If you want more of the query text to be displayed, use the `--sql-length` switch and set it to greater length.

+Obtaining the threads overview can influence performance in certain specific cases, however is considered to be safe in normal cases.
+You can exclude gathering threads data using the: `--disable-threads` switch.

 # Usage
 For data gathering, yb_stats requires to be provded the hostnames or ip addresses, and the port numbers if these are non-default.
 Hostnames and ports are provided using separate switches: `--hosts` and `--ports`.
 Once hostnames or ports have been specified, these will be stored in the current working directory in a file called `.env`, which allows yb_stats to use the hostnames and ports without requiring to specify them again.